 When we talk about vintage styles, it included art nouveau pieces.
 Though the real art nouveau era has ended by about 1915 (making it antique), it has gone on to influence styles through the last century.
 Art nouveau is a time when floral, animal and other nature-based motifs are trendy.
 The design interpretation doesn’t have to be literal, sometimes it’s abstract or a combination of several elements.
 Mostly, it is in the form of drop style, where there’s a section to the design dropping at the bottom.

 Today, art nouveau earrings are best worn for parties or dressier events.
+You can buy antique jewellery in the UK at LoveAntiques.com, where you can find limited and exquisite art nouveau pieces.
 You wouldn’t want to wear it when you’ve got a long day of errands as some can be heavy.
 Because the earrings is, in itself already a statement piece, you also don’t have to wear a necklace with this.
 Else, you’re only going to look overdone.

 During the 1930s, vintage jewelry styles are highly influenced by the glitz and glamour of Hollywood.
 Since it was around the Great Depression era (when people’s budgets are constrained and businesses are experiencing difficulties), designers had to make cost-cutting methods for design and material quality.
 Even wealthy women in society were forced to look at less expensive options to add to their jewelry collections.
 But, because of the glamorous Hollywood effect, most women still wore more jewelry, and they’re sparkling.